csiro-easi/easi-training-pc/easi-pc-py36/readme.md

 $ docker ps -a
 ```

-Follow the download and create progress.
+Follow the download and follow progress.
 (Crtl-c to exit).
 ```
 $ docker logs -f [CONTAINER ID or NAME]
 ```